Loewner chains with quasiconformal extensions: an approximation approach: Preliminaries

-In general, for a given evolution family, the equation \eqref{ftphifs} does not define a unique Loewner chain.
-That is, it is not always true that $\LL[(\varphi_{s,t})]$, a family of all normalized Loewner chains associated with $(\varphi_{s,t}) \in \EF$, consists of one function.
+On the other hand, for a given evolution family, the relation $f_{t} \circ \varphi_{s,t} = f_{s}$ does not define a unique Loewner chain.
+That is, it is not always true that $\LL[(\varphi_{s,t})]$, the family of all normalized\footnote{Recall that $(f_{t}) \in \LC$ is \textit{normalized} if $f_{0} \in \SS$ (Definition \ref{defLoewner}).} Loewner chains associated with $(\varphi_{s,t}) \in \EF$, consists of one function.
 However, $\LL[(\varphi_{s,t})]$ always includes a certain Loewner chain and in this sense $(f_t)$ is determined uniquely.
-Further, it is sometimes a unique member of $\LL[(\varphi_{s,t})]$.
-The following theorems states such properties of uniqueness for Loewner chains.
-Here $\Omega[(f_{t})]$ stands for the Loewner range defined by
+For the detail, see {\cite[Theorem 1.6, Theorem 1.7]{MR2789373}}.
+The uniquely determined Loewner chain $(f_{t})$ in such a way is called \textit{range-normalized} and denoted by $(f_{t}) \in \LC_{0}$.
+It should be noted here that the \textit{Loewner range} defined by